LeidaliCarrillo/AI-DOGTOR/README.md

 # 🚀 Project Overview

-DOGTOR aims to improve the quality of responses in sensitive contexts, especially emergencies.
+AI DOGTOR aims to improve the quality of responses in sensitive contexts, especially emergencies.
 It not only acts as an assistant, but also as an **intelligent verifier**, capable of identifying inconsistencies and offering safer recommendations.

 The web platform complements the assistant with essential tools, allowing users to quickly access medical and emergency resources in real time.